the-events-calendar/the-events-calendar/readme.txt

 * Fix - Fixed PHP notices and warnings raised when importing .ics files [69960]
 * Fix - Only show link to Venues if Pro is active in List View [69887]
 * Fix - Avoid error screen when saving licenses on multisite installations [68599]
+* Tweak - Updated the template override instructions in a number of templates [68229]

 = [4.3.4.1] 2016-12-09 =